 So, you’ve got the glass room of your dreams, and all you have to do now is kit it out ready for use.
 But you’re stuck.
 You have no idea what type of flooring would work best for the space you have created.
 Don’t panic, whether it’s practicality or style you are looking for, we’ve comprised a simple guide to help you find the perfect conservatory flooring for you.

 Natural stones, such as marble and granite, can give a wonderful finish to a room.
 It can also be highly practical, and give a glamorous feel to a room, whilst being easy to maintain.
-Marble is a wonderful material, oozing luxury and classical elegance see this here.
+Marble is a wonderful material, oozing luxury and classical elegance.
 Marble would be ideal in a conservatory that would be used to entertain guests, such as a dining room.
 However, this stone does come at quite a cost, but if it is within budget for you, it is definitely worth considering for your conservatory.

 Granite is a hard-wearing stone, and would work perfectly in a conservatory which would receive a lot of use.
 It can be polished to a gloss finish, and has extraordinary clarity to it.
 Although still an expensive stone, it is more affordable then marble, and is very dense and durable.
 Good to consider for families.